 Welcome to a Better Option

 The Adult Family Care (AFC) Program provides supportive family living to elders and adults (16+) with disabilities who can no longer live alone.
 The program is designed for those who would like to live in a family setting in the community rather than an institution.
 Once medically qualified and carefully matched, the participant shares a home with an approved caregiver who provides assistance with or supervision of daily activities, including personal care, meal preparation and diet compliance, shopping and transportation for appointments.
-AFC nurses and care managers provide training and supervision on a regular basis for participants and caregivers.
+AFC nurses and Care Managers provide training and supervision on a regular basis for participants and caregivers.
 This program is funded by MassHealth.
+In May 2022, Tri-Valley’s AFC Program has again earned a three-year accreditation from the National Committee for Quality Assurance (NCQA).
 Earning NCQA’s Accreditation of Case Management for LTSS demonstrates that an organization is dedicated to coordinating the delivery of care in a person-centered and integrated manner to help individuals function optimally in their preferred setting.

 - Must be MassHealth eligible (Standard, CommonHealth, SCO, One Care) or able to pay privately